ShioriiCodes/ShioriiCodes/README.md

 ## 🚀 About Me

-- 🌱 Working my way to become a **Full Stack Web Developer**
+- 🌱 Working my way to become a **Full Stack Developer**
+- 📱 Building **mobile applications using Flutter & Firebase**
-- ⚙️ Special focus on **Laravel**, PHP, and building admin dashboards
+- ⚙️ Strong focus on **Laravel**, PHP, and admin dashboards
+- 🛠️ Experience with **Firebase Auth, Firestore, Crash Logs, and Activity Logs**
-- 🎓 IT student, **Batch 2025** — passionate about code and clean UI
+- 🎓 IT student, **Batch 2025**
-- 🔍 Constantly learning new technologies and frameworks
-- 💡 Loves crafting efficient, meaningful digital experiences
+- 💡 Loves crafting clean, efficient, real-world digital solutions

 ---